Canto-Network/Canto/x/liquidstaking/spec/04_messages.md

 }
 ```

-**msg is failed if:**
+Message **fails** if:

 - `msg.Amount` is not a bond denom
 - `msg.Amount` is not multiple of ChunkSize tokens
-- If there are no empty slot or pairing insurance
+- no empty slot or pairing insurance available
-- If chunks to liquid stake is bigger than empty slot or pairing insurance
+- number of chunks to liquid stake is bigger than empty slot or pairing insurance
-- The balance of msg sender(=Delegator) does not have enough amount of coins for `msg.Amount`
+- balance of msg sender(=delegator) does not have enough amount of native coins for `msg.Amount`

 ### MsgLiquidUnstake

-Liquid unstake with an amount of native tokens which is expected to be sent to unstaker when unstaking is done.
+Submitting an amount of native tokens (multiples of the chunk size) that is projected to be transferred to the unstaker upon the completion of the unstaking process.
-The liquid unstake request will be queued until the upcoming Epoch and will initiate the unstaking process.
+The liquid unstake request will be held in a queue until the next epoch, at which point it will initiate the unstaking procedure.

 ```go
 type MsgLiquidUnstake struct {